PrefectHQ/prefect/docs/guides/prefect-deploy.md

     See all the optional keyword arguments for the DeploymentImage class [here](https://docker-py.readthedocs.io/en/stable/images.html#docker.models.images.ImageCollection.build).

     !!! tip "Default Docker registry URL"
-        You can use the `PREFECT_DEFAULT_DOCKER_NAMESPACE` setting to set a default Docker namespace to append to all images you build with `.deploy`.
+        You can use the `PREFECT_DEFAULT_DOCKER_BUILD_NAMESPACE` setting to set a default Docker namespace to append to all images you build with `.deploy`.
 This is great if you use a private registry to store your images.

     While baking code into Docker images is a popular deployment option, many teams decide to store their workflow code in git-based storage, such as GitHub, Bitbucket, or Gitlab.
 Let's see how to do that next.